OpenChain-Project/Reference-Material/Training-Courses/Reference-Training-Slides/Official/General-Education/2024-04 Update/OpenChain-Reference-Education-Slides.md

 4\.
 Track progress of all Open Source compliance activities

-You can get detailed checklists for these items here: <https://github.com/OpenChain-Project/Reference-Material/tree/master/Self-Certification> and an online tool here: <https://openchainproject.org/checklist-iso-5230-2020>
+You can get detailed checklists for these items here: <https://github.com/OpenChain-Project/Reference-Material/tree/master/Self-Certification> and an online checklist here: <https://openchainproject.org/checklist-iso-5230-2020>

 \##### Slide 54